 Unlike permanent paralysis, temporary paralysis is periodic.
 Temporary paralyzation occurs because of a dysfunction in the genes that control certain functions in the muscle membrane.
 Compare this to permanent paralysis, which involves a long-lasting loss of muscle control and is usually the result of an injury to the nervous system.

 Types of Temporary Paralysis

 The different types of temporary paralysis are defined by which ion channel in the muscle membrane is affected.
 There have been around 30 mutations that have been discovered.
-A few examples are:
+A few examples include:

 - Hypokalemic periodic paralysis: an inherited disorder that is defined by extremely low levels of potassium in the blood due to impaired sodium channels in the muscle membrane.
 The weakness in the muscles may be mild and only occur in certain muscle groups, or be may severe and impair the arms and legs.

 - Paramyotonia congenita: a congenital disorder where the muscles will not relax after they contract due to dysfunction in the nerves.
 In this case, the problem is located in the nervous system instead of the muscles.